-(1) Amounts shown represent the target awards that could have been earned by the Named Executive Officer under the Company's annual cash incentive bonus plan for these executives.
+- (1) Amounts shown represent the target awards that could have been earned by the Named Executive Officer under the Company's annual cash incentive bonus plan for these executives.
 There were no threshold or maximum bonus opportunities.
 The target amount could be exceeded based on performance metrics.
 Awards are based on achievement of individual performance objectives, Company performance as measured by EBITDA and the achievement of strategic objectives.
 The Compensation Committee retains discretion to adjust the bonus amount paid to any employee or executive up or down, regardless of that person's target bonus or specific corporate performance metrics.
 Additional information about these bonus opportunities appear in the section of this Proxy Statement titled the "Compensation Discussion and Analysis."
-The actual incentives earned in 2013 and paid in 2014 are reflected in the "Summary Compensation Table" in the "Non-Equity Incentive Plan Compensation" column.

-(2) The exercise price is the grant date closing market price per share.
+The actual incentives earned in 2014 and paid in 2015 are reflected in the "Summary Compensation Table" in the "Non-Equity Incentive Plan Compensation" column. - (2) The exercise price is the grant date closing market price per share. - (3) Mr. Banks resigned from the Company effective as of January 23, 2015.

-Outstanding Equity Awards at End of 2013 Fiscal Year
+Outstanding Equity Awards at End of 2014 Fiscal Year

-The following table sets forth information concerning unexercised stock options outstanding for each of the Named Executive Officers as of the end of the 2013 Fiscal Year.
+The following table sets forth information concerning unexercised stock options outstanding for each of the Named Executive Officers as of the end of the 2014 Fiscal Year.
 We have not granted any restricted stock or made any other stock awards.